SebastianUA/terraform/aws/examples/servicecatalog/README.md

-# Work with AWS ServiceCatalog via terraform
+# Work with AWS SERVICECATALOG via terraform

-A terraform module for making ServiceCatalog.
+A terraform module for making SERVICECATALOG.

 ## Usage